The answers to the following questions explain the Wheaton Arts Parade (WAP) policies and guidelines for the Wheaton

 Where do the parade participants assemble?

-The parade assembly area is in the Ennalls Ave parking lot between Veirs Mill Rd and Grandview Ave, one block south of University Blvd.
-Enter from northbound side of Veirs Mill Rd. just past Chuck Levin's and check in.
-Drop off paraders and artwork and proceed to county garage on Grandview Ave.
+The parade assembly areas are the Ennalls Ave parking lot between Veirs Mill Rd and Grandview Ave, one block south of University Blvd and parking lot 13 on Grandview Ave.
+Enter from northbound side of Veirs Mill Rd. just past Chuck Levin's or from Grandview Ave at University Blvd and check in.
+Cars should drop off paraders and artwork and proceed to county garage on Grandview Ave or exit the festival area.
 Parade assembly is from 7:00am – 9:30am.
 Parade participants are responsible for transporting floats and parade art to the assembly area and for removing them from the festival area at the end of the day.
 Floats and parade art that are not removed from the festival area by 7pm may be discarded.

 Where do festival exhibitors drop off their stuff?